lucashuy/burntbot/README.md

 	-l, --listen	turns on listen mode, which turns off the bot's auto-return feature -r=host:port	change the host address and port which the web UI binds to
 ```

+This project also has a web UI.
+This can be found on port `5000`.
+The web UI binds itself to `0.0.0.0` by default, this means that you can connect to it from any device on the same network if you go to the local machine's IP address in a web browser.

 ## Contributing
 Missing a feature you want?
 Something broken?
 Create an issue or pull request and help grow this project.